If 30%* of us are sensitive, why do we feel so rare?

 There is also new research emerging on the links between sensitivity, stress, and personality traits.
 I might write about this in a future piece, as it may open further understanding about how sensitivity interacts with wellbeing and resilience.

-• When have you felt most alone or challenged in your sensitivity?
-What helped you through it?
+• When have I felt most alone or challenged in my sensitivity?
+What helped me through it?

-• Where in your life might there already be others who share this trait, even if it hasn’t been named?
-(Note, it’s a trait of temperament, not personality - that distinction is important.)
+• Where in my life might there already be others who share this trait, even if it has not been named?
+(Note, it is a trait of temperament, not personality, and that distinction is important.)

-• How might your relationship to your own sensitivity shift if you held it as common and valuable rather than rare or burdensome?
+• How might my relationship to my own sensitivity shift if I held it as common and valuable rather than rare or burdensome?

 For more information: